-As previously stated, in 2003, the project site was acquired by the public.
-The overall goal of the 50-year SBSPR Project is to restore and enhance a mix of wetland habitats, and provide for wildlife-oriented public access and recreation, and for flood management.
-The specific goals of Phase One are to restore a mosaic of habitats, including tidal marsh, mudflat, salt panne and open water habitats (managed ponds), to support populations of fish and wildlife, special status species, migratory waterfowl, shorebirds, and anadromous and resident fishes.
+The overall goal of the 50-year SBSPR Project is to restore and enhance a mix of wetland habitats, provide wildlife-oriented public access and recreation, and provide for flood management.
+The specific goals of Phase One actions are to restore a mosaic of habitats, including tidal marsh, mudflat, salt panne and open water habitats (managed ponds), to support populations of fish and wildlife, special status species, migratory waterfowl, shorebirds, and anadromous and resident fishes.

-The SBSPR Project will result in a mix of restored tidal and managed pond habitat.
-Phase One activities were designed to test restoration techniques on a small scale.
-An adaptive management strategy will allow for design approaches that ensure successful restoration of the entire SBSPR Project site over time.
-The final combination of each type of habitat will be determined through an adaptive management process allowing for lessons learned from earlier phases to be incorporated into subsequent phases.
-Criteria for determining the success of restoration actions will be developed over time through the adaptive management process.
-Special Condition II-D is included in this amended consistency determination to ensure that this will occur.
+Phase One activities are designed to test restoration techniques on a small scale, and, with adaptive management, design approaches that will allow for the successful restoration of the entire SBSPR Project site over time.
+The SBSPR Project will result of a mix of restored tidal and managed pond habitat.
+The final combination of how much of each type of habitat will be determined through an adaptive management process allowing for lessons learned from earlier phases to be incorporated into subsequent phases.
 Each phase of the project will have a separate monitoring plan with common elements and adaptive strategies as more data are gathered.
-The USFWS states that "this approach to phased tidal restoration acknowledges that uncertainties exist and provides a framework for adjusting management decisions, as the cause-and-effect linkages between management actions and the physical and biological response of the system are more fully understood."
-Special Condition II-C is included in this amended consistency determination to ensure that monitoring will occur.
+The DFG states that "this approach to phased tidal restoration acknowledges that uncertainties exist and provides a framework for adjusting management decisions, as the cause-and-effect linkages between management actions and the physical and biological response of the system are more fully understood."

 The project sponsors drafted an Adaptive Management Plan that identifies management triggers to determine when restoration activities are not performing as expected.
-These triggers are intended to assist decisionmakers by preventing significant impacts before they occur.
-If a management trigger is tripped, restoration will not proceed until a focused evaluation is conducted to assess if a potentially significant impact will result.
-If the evaluation determines a significant impact will result, adaptive management action to avoid the impact will be implemented, and ongoing monitoring will determine the effectiveness of that action.
-USFWS has developed an adaptive management plan that identifies, for each monitoring activity, restoration targets, expected time frames for decision-making, management triggers, and resulting potential management actions.
+These triggers are intended to assist decision makers before a significant impact occurs.
+If a management trigger is tripped, further restoration will not occur until a focused evaluation is conducted to assess if a potentially significant impact will result.
+If the evaluation determines a significant impact will result, adaptive management actions to avoid the impact will be implemented, and ongoing monitoring will determine the effectiveness of that action.
+An Adaptive Management Summary Table provided by the project sponsors includes, for each monitoring activity, restoration targets, expected time frames for decision-making, management triggers, and resulting potential management actions.
+Site management and any necessary maintenance activities will occur pursuant to the adaptive management plan described in Special Conditions II-D.